tanush29/music-recommendation-system/README.md

 # Music Recommendation System

-This is a collaborative based music recommendation system implemented using Python.
+This is a collaborative based filtering music recommendation system implemented using Python.
 The datasets we are using is part of the Million Songs Dataset.